 On July 15, 2022, the Company was notified that it was approved for participation in the FCC Reimbursement Program, designed to reimburse providers of advanced communications services for reasonable costs incurred in the required removal, replacement, and disposal of covered communications equipment or services, that have been deemed to pose a national security risk, from their networks.
 Pursuant to the FCC Reimbursement Program, the FCC approved up to approximately \$334 million in reimbursements to the Company to cover documented and approved costs to (i) remove and securely destroy all ZTE communications equipment and services in the Company's terrestrial U.S. networks and replace such equipment and (ii) remove and replace certain equipment installed on aircraft operated by the Company's ATG customers that is not compatible with the terrestrial equipment that will replace ZTE equipment.
 Due to a shortfall in the amount appropriated by Congress to fund the FCC Reimbursement Program, approximately \$132 million of the approved amount is currently allocated to the Company under the program.
 If Congress appropriates additional funds for this purpose, the allocations of the Company and other approved applicants will be increased pro rata.
 Program participants are subject to a number of conditions and requirements under the FCC's rules including a requirement that they submit their first reimbursement request by July 17, 2023 and certify that they have developed a plan to permanently remove, replace and dispose of covered equipment or services within one year following the first reimbursement request.
 The rules permit participants to petition the FCC for one or more six-month extensions of the completion deadline.
 The Company, with the assistance of an advisor we engaged to help administer the program, submitted and received its first reimbursement claim in July 2023.
-The Company's one year term to complete the program is set for July 21, 2024, however, we plan to petition the FCC for an extension.
+The Company's one year term to complete the program is set for July 21, 2024, however, based on discussions with our vendors supporting the program

-As of June 30, 2023, we have recorded a \$0.9 million receivable from the FCC, which is included in Prepaid expenses and other current assets in our Unaudited Condensed Consolidated Balance Sheets, primarily for the reimbursement of equipment purchases and a corresponding reduction to Property and equipment, net for \$0.9 million.
+As of September 30, 2023, we have recorded a \$16.2 million receivable from the FCC, which is included in Prepaid expenses and other current assets in our Unaudited Condensed Consolidated Balance Sheets.
 See Note 1, "Basis of Presentation," for additional information on our accounting policy for government grants.